parse-community/blog/_posts/2019-03-03-platform-update.md

 categories: [Announcements, Update]
 ---

-The Parse Platform has changed a lot over the the past few months with the departure of one core contributor and the introduction of new contributors.
-We also look back at the successes of the last year.
+The Parse Platform has changed a lot over the the past few months with the departure of one core contributor and the arrival of new contributors.
+We also look back at the successes of the last year and what's in the works for the coming months.

 <!-- more -->